 The effective use of science in decision making depends not only on the integrity of the process for developing new science, but on the review and synthesis of existing science, and the relevance, access to, and usability of integrated science-based information to specific plan, management, or policy decisions.

 Our mission is to provide access to integrated knowledge and information to inform natural resource decision making and develop solutions in the context of sustainability.

 The Institute for Natural Resources (INR) was established by the Oregon Legislature in 2001 through the Oregon Sustainability Act.
-INR is a cooperative enterprise of Oregon’s public universities tasked to link the scientific knowledge and expertise of universities and other research entities with natural resource decision making.
-See Oregon statute ORS 352.239.
+INR is a cooperative enterprise of Oregon’s public universities tasked to link the science-based knowledge and expertise of universities and other research entities with natural resource decision making.
+See Oregon statute ORS 352.808.

 Role within Oregon’s Public Universities

 Oregon State University (OSU) is INR’s lead institutional home.
 INR is located on both the OSU and Portland State University (PSU) campuses, and has Vice Presidents of Research from these universities and the University of Oregon on its advisory board.